Diego Fernández de la Cueva, 1st Viscount of Huelma: Biography

-He married Maior Alfonso de Mercado from Úbeda and had two sons.
 King Enrique IV, in his second year as King, travelled to Úbeda and stayed with Diego.
 When he left this house, he took Diego's second oldest son, Beltrán, with him to stay at Court to show his gratitude to Diego.
-(Diego offered Beltrán after Enrique asked for Diego's oldest son, whom Diego wanted to keep close by).
+(Diego offered Beltrán after Enrique asked for Diego's oldest son Juan, whom Diego wanted to keep close by).